UniMoCo: Unified Modality Completion for Robust Multi-Modal Embeddings: Evaluation

 \subsection{Modality Combination Bias Analysis}

 This study investigates whether traditional model architectures exhibit inherent biases toward specific modality combinations and evaluates the potential of our proposed UniMoCo framework in addressing this limitation.
-To ensure a fair comparison, we conduct extensive experiments using both VLM2VEC and our UniMoCo approach, with Phi-3.5V serving as the shared backbone architecture to eliminate performance variations caused by different base models.
-For our experimental setup, we create a specialized training set derived from MMEB, comprising three distinct subsets corresponding to different modality combinations, all selected from retrieval-related classes.
-We systematically manipulate the data distribution by constructing three variants of this training set—in each variant, one modality combination accounts for half of the samples, while the remaining half is equally divided between the other two combinations.
-After training our models on these carefully balanced datasets, we assess their performance on the MMEB benchmark, with detailed results presented in Figure~\ref{fig:result_analysis}.
-This experimental design allows us to rigorously examine model preferences across different modality distributions while maintaining controlled comparison conditions.
+To ensure a fair comparison, we conduct extensive experiments using both VLM2VEC and our UniMoCo approach, with Phi-3.5V serving as the backbone LVLM.
+For our experimental setup, we construct a specialized training set from MMEB's retrieval-related classes, comprising three distinct subsets corresponding to different modality combinations.
+To control data distribution, we create three training set variants, each with half the samples from one modality combination and the rest equally split between the other two.
+Models trained on these imbalanced sets are evaluated on MMEB, thus enabling rigorous examination of modality preferences.

-As demonstrated in Figure~\ref{fig:result_analysis}, our experiments reveal that traditional approaches are indeed susceptible to imbalanced modality combinations in the training data.
-The VLM2VEC model exhibits particularly strong performance when evaluated on tasks matching the dominant modality combination in its training set.
-For instance, when trained on $(\text{T},\text{T}+\text{I})$ dominated datasets, VLM2VEC achieves a score of 62.9, approaching UniMoCo's performance of 63.4 under the same conditions.
-However, its performance significantly deteriorates on other modality combinations (42.8 vs. 45.0 and 20.1 vs. 30.9 for UniMoCo).
-Furthermore, VLM2VEC models trained on other modality distributions show markedly reduced performance on $(\text{T},\text{T}+\text{I})$ evaluation tasks, scoring only 60.5 and 61.0, respectively.
-This limitation persists consistently across all training setups we examined.
+As demonstrated in Figure~\ref{fig:result_analysis}, traditional approaches are indeed susceptible to imbalanced modality combinations in the training data.
+VLM2VEC performs strongly when evaluated on tasks matching its dominant training modality combination.
+For instance, when trained on $(\mathrm{T},\mathrm{T}+\mathrm{I})$ dominated datasets, VLM2VEC achieves a score of 62.9, approaching UniMoCo's performance of 63.4.
+However, its performance significantly deteriorates on other combinations (42.8 vs. 45.0 and 20.1 vs. 30.9 for UniMoCo).
+Furthermore, VLM2VEC trained on other modality distributions show markedly reduced performance on $(\mathrm{T},\mathrm{T}+\mathrm{I})$ evaluation tasks, scoring only 60.5 and 61.0, respectively.
+This limitation remains consistent across all evaluations examined.

 In contrast, our UniMoCo framework demonstrates remarkable robustness, maintaining consistently high performance across all evaluation benchmarks regardless of the dominant modality combination in the training data.
-These results clearly indicate that UniMoCo effectively addresses the critical limitation of modality bias while preserving model performance.
+These results clearly indicate that UniMoCo effectively addresses the critical limitation of modality bias.